ahpnils/runlab/README.md

 # runlab

-Script shell that starts and stops a list of libvirt domains and networks
+`runlab` is a script shell that starts and stops a list of libvirt domains and networks.

+## Usage

+Usage : `./runlab.sh [-skh]`.
+Option `-s` starts the lab.
+Option `-k` stops (kills) the lab.
+Option `-h` shows a very resembling help message.

+## Configuration file

+For now the configuration file location is hardcoded in `/etc/runlabrc`.
+The `runlabrc.example` in this repository is a heavily-documentend version.`

+## License

+BSD-3-Clause License.

+## Misc.

+Any help is welcome :-)